How to order on the website without continually getting sent back to the first page.

 The New Field....

 has now been ploughed at last!
-A couple of runs with a rather large rotivator will be happening in the next few days then planting (albeit very late this year) begins.
+A couple of runs with a rather large rotivator will be happening in the next few days (if it ever stops raining!!) then planting (albeit very late this year) begins.
 We should have loads available once you come back from your summer hols!
+If it ever stops raining :(

 We'll be taking a break between the 9th July until the 15th of July.
 Our first family holiday in 10 years would you believe.
 So... there won't be any veg box deliveries or markets that week.
 Normal service will resume on the 16th of July until our next short break after Christmas.